talkkonnect/talkkonnect/README.md

 * You can also use the serial console to log in as root and change the /etc/wpa_supplicant/wpa_supplicant.conf file to change it to your network for this you will need a micro usb port cable and plug it into your windows machine and access it over a tool like putty over the serial port
 * Alternativly you can also create the wpa_supplicant.conf file and put it in the /boot/ folder on windows before inserting the card into your raspberry pi.

-### talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and IM69D130 Mems Microphone ###
+### (old) talkkonnect Version 2 Quick Download Link for Pre-Made SD Card Image for Use with Raspberry pi 2/3  and IM69D130 Mems Microphone ###
 * This image is the initial release created a while ago and is not yet updated.
 * [Click Here to Download Pre-Configured SD Card Image for Talkkonnect Version 2 for Raspberry 3/4/Pi with IM69D130 Mems Microphone](https://drive.google.com/file/d/1s7Qjtj8XAfQmdr766WBvYZq4vjaQ7CZ3/view?usp=sharing)
 * This image uses the standard 32 Bit Sampling and will work properly with all mumble clients on windows, android and iphone with good quality sound.